apache/tez/docs/src/site/markdown/tez_acls.md

   - View permissions on a particular Tez DAG.
 Users with this permision can:
     - Monitor/View the progress/status of the DAG

-From above, you can see that All users/groups that have access to do operations on the AM also have access to similar operations on all DAGs within that AM/session.
+From the above, you can see that All users/groups that have access to do operations on the AM also have access to similar operations on all DAGs within that AM/session.
 Also, by default, the owner of the Tez AM,  i.e. the user who started the Tez AM, is considered a super-user and has access to all operations on the AM as well as all DAGs within the AM/Session.

+Support for ACLs was introduced in Tez 0.5.0.
+Integration of these ACLs with YARN Timeline is only available from Tez 0.6.0 onwards.

 ## How to setup the ACLs